mtx9/obsidian-calcite/grammar.md

 /* Add the expressions for the <link-property-list>, rename it to <link-parameter-list>.
    Make it clear when arithmetic operaters are allowed within the <link-property-list> and <filter-parameter-list>.
-   Add the expressinos for the <tag-parameter-list>. */
+   Add the expressions for the <tag-parameter-list>. */

 ```